When looking for a job, you won’t get far without a professional-looking resume.

 What is an online resume and why should you build one?

-An online resume is a website where you summarize who you are, demonstrate what you do, and explain what skills and experience you have.
+An online resume is a personal website where you summarize who you are, demonstrate what you do, and explain what skills and experience you have.

 The Zyro Website Builder can streamline the process of making your personal resume.